NouhaylaChataoui/Stock-Market-Kafka-Real-Time-Data-Analysis/README.md

 ## Prerequisites
 To run this project, you'll need:

-    An AWS account with permissions for EC2, S3, Glue, and Athena.
+    - An AWS account with permissions for EC2, S3, Glue, and Athena.
-    Python 3.x installed locally.
+    - Python 3.x installed locally.
-    Apache Kafka and Zookeeper installed on EC2 instances.
+    - Apache Kafka installed on EC2 instances.
-    Basic knowledge of Kafka, AWS services, and SQL.
+    - Basic knowledge of Kafka, AWS services, and SQL.

 ## Dataset Used
 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)